It’s your responsibility to pay your Council Tax bill on time. If you don’t, you could lose your right to pay by instalments.

 Your case will still be listed at the court hearing where the magistrates will be asked to grant a liability order against you to secure the debt and award £52 costs.
 You don't need to attend court.

 The payment arrangement will include the £28 summons costs and £52 liability order costs.
-Providing you keep up with your payment arrangement, we’ll not take any further recovery action against you.
+As long as you keep up with your payment arrangement, we’ll not take any further recovery action against you.

 Notice of liability order